murali16krishna/AirQualityBackend/README.md

 ### 1. Multi-Source Data Fetching
 - Add support for fetching air quality data from multiple external sources.
+- Extend functionality to handle various data formats such as JSON, CSV, XML etc.
-- Normalize and map data fields from different sources to a unified schema before storing in the database.
+- Normalize and map data fields from different sources and formats to a unified schema before storing them in the database.

 ### 2. Database Enhancements